dk14/wolfram-mega/docs/oracles.md

 ## Start advertising

+This will start advertising `OracleId` as well as capabilities found in database.
 ```ts
 fetch('./start')
 ```

 ## Register capability

+Capability can be registered in a database from minimal `BasicOracleCapability` specification.

+Capabilities are signed with  a signature corresponding to original `OracleId` pubkey (root pubkey).
+Capabilities are identified through their own pubkeys - the ones that are used to sign actual service provider commitments and data (see Endpoints).

 >Note: there is a limitation on the maximum length of the message.